Quarterly Fund Commentary

 Market Sector Update

-- The Fund maintains its broad allocation across sectors, with approximately 70% in information technology, 16% in health care, 6% in industrials, 3% in consumer discretionary, and smaller amounts in materials, telecommunication services and financials.
+- Residual of the Fund’s applied science and technology investment approach, the Fund maintains its broad allocation across sectors – approximately 67% in information technology, 17% in health care, 6% in industrials, 4% in consumer discretionary, and smaller amounts in materials, telecommunication services, financials and utilities.

 - Despite remaining risks around the globe, we are generally positive about the path of economic growth.
-We broadly expect technology stocks to perform well as we move into 2014.
+We broadly expect science and technology stocks to perform well through the second half of 2014.

 - As always, we will carefully monitor the macroeconomic environment, but we continue to focus on bottom-up fundamental security analysis when seeking investment opportunities.